corda/corda-docs-portal/content/en/platform/corda/4.13/community/api-contract-constraints.md

 - api
 - contract
 - constraints
-title: 'API: Contract Constraints'
+title: 'API: Contract constraints'
 ---

 # Contract constraints
-**Contract constraints** let users know which versions of a CorDapp they can use to provide the contract for a transaction.
+*Contract constraints* let users know which versions of a CorDapp they can use to provide the contract for a transaction.
 The constraints property is stored in each state.

 Contract constraints also solve upgrade-related security problems.
 If an attacker were to force an upgrade to the CorDapp, they could add security vulnerabilities and create or edit states.
 You can protect states from this type of attack by only allowing states to be affected by contracts in known versions of a CorDapp.